Phoenix Couple’s Nanny Cam Catches Federal Agent Sniffing 3-Year-Old Girl’s Underwear

-A federal agent was caught on a Phoenix, Arizona couple’s so-called “nanny cam” sniffing their three-year-old daughter’s underwear, Phoenix’ KNXV-TV reports.
-This week, the agent was to unsupervised probation.
+A federal agent caught on a Phoenix, Arizona couple’s nanny cam sniffing their 3-year-old daughter’s underwear, was moved to unsupervised probation this week, Phoenix’ KNXV-TV reports.

-The couple, whose names are not being revealed due to the sensitive nature of this crime, had done as many parents do and had set up a security camera, sometimes colloquially referred to as a “nanny cam,” in their daughter’s bedroom.
-Back in May 2019, their house was up for sale, and a man named David Timothy Moon, a 50-year-old Deputy U.S. Marshal, toured the home with his real estate agent.
+The couple, whose names are not being revealed due to the sensitive nature of the crime, had set up a security camera, oftentimes referred to as a nanny cam, in their daughter’s bedroom.
+While their house was up for sale in May 2019, a man named David Timothy Moon, a 50-year-old Deputy U.S. Marshal, toured the home with his real estate agent.

-While Moon was touring the rooms by himself, with the real-estate agent in another room, Moon entered the little girl’s bedroom.
-He was caught on the security camera making a beeline for a laundry hamper in the corner.
+While Moon was touring the rooms by himself, with the real estate agent in another part of the house, he entered the little girl’s bedroom.
+It was there that he was caught on the security camera making a beeline for a laundry hamper in the corner.

 WARNING: The next paragraph contains content that may be disturbing to some readers.

-He then dug through the laundry hamper and pulled out a pair of the girl’s dirty underpants, held them to his face, and smelled them.
+He then dug through the laundry hamper and pulled out a pair of the girl’s dirty underpants, held them to his face and smelled them.
 He left the room, then later entered a second time, doing the same thing.

 This time, however, on his way out of the room, he noticed the security camera and realized he’d been caught.
 He could be seen covering his mouth and uttering the words, “goddamn it.”